mcohenmcohen/Machine-Learning-Trading-Engine/README.md

 # Machine Learning Trading Engine
-This application provides a python based framework to execute trading systems using various machine learning models.
+This application provides a python based backtesting framework to execute trading systems using various machine learning models.

 The code base is essentially comprised of these core components:
 * A set of data access tools to retrieve stock data